About Wei Ma, Ph.D.

 Please click my Google Scholar to check my full publications. * co-first author, # corresponding author

-My research in dynamic testing focuses on enhancing the efficiency and practicality of mutation testing and fuzz testing methodologies.
+My research in software testing focuses on enhancing the efficiency and practicality of mutation testing and fuzz testing methodologies.
 I develop novel approaches for commit-aware mutation testing, delta-oriented testing strategies, and intelligent fuzz driver generation to improve software quality assurance processes.

 1. Wei Ma; Thierry Titcheu Chekam; Mike Papadakis; Mark Harman; MuDelta: Delta-Oriented Mutation Testing at Commit Time, the 43rd International Conference on Software Engineering (ICSE 2021), Madrid, Spain.